-• School Aged Child Care - This fund accounts for the activities of the day care of the school district.
-Significant revenues include tuition and expenses include staff salaries/benefits and operational supplies for the program.
+School Aged Child Care - This fund accounts for the activities of the day care of the school district.
+Significant revenues include tuition.
+Expenses consist of staff salaries/benefits and operational supplies for the program.

 Additionally, the District reports the following fund types: